Rickets Presenting as Hypocalcemic Seizures in the Setting of a Febrile Illness

 A 2011 retrospective case review found that 20% of seizures in rickets met the diagnostic clinical criteria for simple febrile seizures, which normally do not require further workup, hence making the underlying propensity for seizures in hypocalcemic rickets patients easy to overlook.7

 In the outpatient clinic, the American Academy of Pediatrics agrees with the Institute of Medicine in recommending prevention of vitamin D deficiency through supplementation: healthy infants (younger than 1 year of age) are to consume 400 IU/d of vitamin D, while older children (1-18 years of age) are to consume 600 IU/d of vitamin D.8

-Secondary prevention involves targeting high-risk groups, including African Americans, exclusively breastfed infants, children with low intake of dairy products, and infants in northern areas where colder weather precludes outdoor activities.9 Parental education is critical to the success preventing vitamin D deficiency.
+Secondary prevention involves targeting high-risk groups, including Blacks, exclusively breastfed infants, children with low intake of dairy products, and infants in northern areas where colder weather precludes outdoor activities.9 Parental education is critical to the success preventing vitamin D deficiency.
 Meanwhile, in the ED, a pediatric patient presenting with hypocalcemic seizures requires providers to first assess the airway, breathing, and circulation before transferring the patient to the PICU.
 In the PICU, prompt repletion with calcium gluconate, initiation of vitamin D supplementation, and cardiopulmonary monitoring are the initial focus.
 Following appropriate stabilization, a diagnostic workup in collaboration with a pediatric endocrinologist is likewise important.1

 In this patient’s case, the febrile nature of otitis media confounded the assessment of his condition.
 Based on the description given by the parent, this patient met the criteria for a simple febrile seizure.